Version 3 is now available

 Now, on to the goodies…

-With Device Druid, you can connect to and manage any supported device, issuing commands, sending information and setting configuration as well as visualizing state using the various graphing displays.
+With Device Druid, you can connect and manage any supported device through bluetooth or the USB serial, issuing commands, sending information and setting configuration as well as visualizing state using the various graphing displays.

 What You Need

-- An Arduino, or some other device that is running firmware built to support druid; and
+- An Arduino, a Raspberry Pi, or some other device that is running firmware built to support druid; and

-- Device Druid, which you should now be able to get directly through the Windows App Store
+- Device Druid: get it directly through the Windows App Store

 If you are a maker and want to develop your own programs for use with druid, then get: